How to Write the Rensselaer Polytechnic Institute Essays 2021-2022

 Rensselaer Polytechnic Institute (RPI) is a private technical university nestled in Troy, New York.
 Lauded as the earliest of its kind in the English-speaking world, RPI served as the model for numerous other colleges and higher-education institutions, including the renowned Massachusetts Institute of Technology.

 RPI’s specialized focus is reflected by its emphasis and incorporation of technology in all of its majors, from science to engineering to art.
 The school operates its own business incubator as well as the Rensselaer Technology Park that hosts a myriad of Information Technology consulting, management, and supply companies, located just five miles south of campus.
-It has a medium-sized undergraduate student body (6000-7000 students), complemented by over 1000 postgraduate students, and is moderately selective with the acceptance rate hovering around 40%.
+It has a medium-sized undergraduate student body (6,000-7.000 students), complemented by over 1,000 postgraduate students, and is moderately selective with the acceptance rate hovering around 40%.
+Want to know your chances at RPI?
+Calculate your chances for free right now.

 With only 250 words, this is a short essay, but one that makes a huge impact in showing RPI what makes you a good fit for this school.

-Once you have accumulated a list of unique things about RPI that interest you, narrow it down to one or two points that really stand-out so you can elaborate more within 250 words.
-After describing what specific aspect of RPI interests you, explain how that point relates to your personal goals or helps you fit with RPI.
+Once you have accumulated a list of unique things about RPI that interest you, narrow it down to 2-3 points that really stand out so you can elaborate more within 250 words.
+Share your goals and then show how those resources make RPI the perfect environment for you.

 With only 300 words, you most likely won’t be able to explain everything you ever did within a certain club or activity or job.
 Rather, pick out two or three instances that show your unique contribution to the activity or what you learned from the experience.
 You may also want to touch on why the particular activity is significant to you, though this is best shown in the context of explaining your role in the activity.

-For example, if you chose to write about your involvement in Model UN, briefly describe the extent of your involvement (officer positions, awards won, conferences attended) and then speak about a particular conference you attended or a resolution you contributed to that was significant.
+For example, if you chose to write about your involvement in Model UN, you don’t need to list out all your officer positions, awards won, or conferences attended.
+The Common App activities list was the place for that.
+Instead, you might focus on a particular conference you attended or a resolution you contributed to that was significant (perhaps you were asked to switch positions last minute and had to learn to think on your feet).
 You could also discuss a meaningful way you helped your school club, perhaps by mentoring younger students or assisting with logistics.

 RPI offers several advanced programs, which can accelerate motivated students towards professional degrees or intended career paths.
 These programs require applicants to pen supplemental essays in addition to a personal statement on the Common App (or the UCA, or the CCA).
-There is no specified word limit; 500-650 words is a good guide.
+There is no specified word limit; but all special program essays should be 1-2 pages.
 Remember, details and conciseness are key to any essay, especially the supplements.

 Architecture (ARCH) is a 5-year undergraduate professional degree program.
 A portfolio is required.
 Craft your narrative both to your portfolio and to the ethos of the RPI program.
 For example, RPI cites a “strong sense of social responsibility” as a characteristic of its graduates; perhaps the thought of developing low-cost housing for the impoverished both at home and abroad was one of your early inspirations.
 Perhaps you want to bring a new aesthetic to your home city.